by Rajesh Thomas

 "A second generation planter.
 Born and grew up in the planting districts of Southern India.
 Started my career in the High Ranges and Annamallais Planting Districts for twelve years.
 Had a stint in Africa for two years.
 Since 2009 been planting in the Nilgiris.

 Is this your first visit here?
 Welcome to Indian Chai Stories!

 You will meet many storytellers here at Indian Chai Stories, and they are almost all from the world of tea gardens: planters, memsaabs, baby and baba log.
 Each of our contributors has a really good story to tell - don't lose any time before you start reading them!

+Do you have a chai story of your own to share?
+Send it to me here, please : email@example.com.
 My name is Gowri Mohanakrishnan and I'm a tea planter's wife.
 I started this blog because one of the things that I wouldn't want us to lose in a fast changing world is the tea story - a story always told with great seriousness, no matter how funny - always true (always), maybe a tall tale, long, or short, impossible, scary, funny or exciting but never dull.

 You will find yourself transported to another world!
 Happy reading!
 Cheers to the spirit of Indian Tea!

 ADD THIS LINK TO YOUR FAVOURITES : https://teastorytellers.blogspot.com/Indian Chai Stories